LitiumAB/Education/Developer Education/README.md

 The developer education can be done as a self study course or by attending scheduled or on-demand classroom training.

-The scheduled classroom is avaliable at https://www.litium.se/utbildning.
+The scheduled classroom training is avaliable at https://www.litium.se/utbildning.

 ## Self study - Getting started